Facebook Pixel

 Regular Season + Postseason Grade: 89.7 (B+; 2nd)

-Over the course of the regular season, the Baltimore Ravens’ offensive line has been very good at pass and run blocking.
+Over the course of the regular season, the Baltimore Ravens’ offensive line was very good at pass and run blocking.
 They finished in the top five across many categories, including overall sack rate (4.8%; fourth), PBWR (third), and RBWR (third).
 Their sack rate was sixth when facing the blitz (5.2%) and fifth when facing four or fewer rushers (4.6%).

 There were some alarming numbers, such as averaging 0.9 running back yards before contact per rush (RBYBC/rush), which ranked 17th.
 However, Derrick Henry is a power back and is less likely to try to avoid contact as much as he will look to run through it, which negatively impacts that number.

 From a pass-blocking perspective, the Ravens ranked 26th in overall pressure rate (38.1%), 22nd against the blitz (41.8%), and 28th when not facing the blitz (36.0%).
-Yet, Lamar Jackson has some of the highest times to throw in the league across all various categories, which exacerbates those pressure numbers.
+Yet, Lamar Jackson had some of the highest times to throw in the league across all various categories, which exacerbates those pressure numbers.
 Jackson’s style also plays into the low sack rates, as he is very elusive both in and out of the pocket.

-After a C-grade performance in their Wild Card outing, the Ravens line was better in their Divisional Round loss, grading as a B with a score of 84.
+After a C-grade performance in their Wild Card outing, Baltimore’s line was better in their Divisional Round loss, grading as a B with a score of 84.
 After allowing a 56% pressure rate during Wild Card Weekend, they allowed just a 45.2% pressure rate.
 Interestingly, their sack rate actually increased from 4.5% to 7.4%, demonstrating how much that statistic can depend on factors outside the OL.

 A big part of that story can be told in the time-to-throw element.
 Jackson was getting rid of the ball nearly a second quicker on average against the blitz and 0.69 seconds slower when facing three- or four-man fronts.